Nakhon Pathom province: Post-Dvaravati period

+Modern history

+King Mongkut (Rama IV) ordered the restoration of the Phra Pathommachedi, which was then crumbling and abandoned in the jungle.
+A city gradually formed around it, bringing new life to Nakhon Pathom.
+A museum presents the archaeological record of the city's history.

+Settlement of the province drew on immigration from the reign of King Buddha Loetla Nabhalai (Rama II).
+It brought Khmer villages such as Don Yai Hom, a Lan Na-settled village (Baan Nua) and Lao Song villages such as Don Kanak, and a large influx of southern Chinese in the late 1800s and early 1900s.
+Today Nakhon Pathom attracts people from all over Thailand, most notably from Bangkok and Isan, plus Burmese migrant workers.
+The province includes industrial zones, major university towns, government offices relocated from Bangkok, and agricultural and transport hubs.

 Geography

 Nakhon Pathom is a small province 56 km from Bangkok.
 It is in the alluvial plain of central Thailand and is drained by the Tha Chin River (known locally as the Nakhon Chai Si), a tributary of the Chao Phraya River.
 There are many canals that have been dug for agriculture.
 The total forest area is just 1.6 km2 or 0.8 per mille of provincial area.
 The Thai capital Bangkok has grown until it borders Nakhon Pathom.

 Climate

 Nakhon Pathom province has a tropical savanna climate (Köppen climate classification category Aw).
 Winters are dry and warm.
 Temperatures rise until May.
 Monsoon season runs from May through October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.
 Climatological data for the years 2012–2013: Its maximum temperature is 40.1 °C (104.2 °F) in April 2013 and the lowest temperature is 12.0 °C (53.6 °F) in December 2013.
 The highest average temperature is 37.4 °C (99.3 °F) in April 2013 and the minimum average temperature is 16.5 °C (61.7 °F) in December 2013.
 The average relative humidity is 75% and the minimum relative humidity is 22%.
-Annual rainfall is 1,095 millimeters.
+Annual rainfall is 1,095 millimetres.
 The number of rainy days was 134 days for the year 2013.